Well, Well, Well (Duffy song): Composition

-Reception
+Reception and commercial performance

-Overall, "Well, Well, Well" received mixed and divided reviews from contemporary music critics.
+"Well, Well, Well" received mostly mixed reviews from contemporary music critics.
 One reviewer for the BBC concluded that he found the song "provocative and challenging", but "not in a good way."
 The reviewer continued that the song was "monumentally irritating," a sentiment that several reviewers echoed.
 Elsewhere, it was described as an "instant classic."
 Duffy's voice was amongst the factors that divided critics the most.
 In a review for Endlessly, Spin found that "[t]here's no whitewashing of the singer's eccentricities, which feel more pronounced here—she can be gruffly nasal (the oft-repeated chorus [...] never stops sounding like "whale, whale, whale") while remaining wholly beguiling."

 "Well, Well, Well" reached peaks of number 41 on the UK Singles Chart and 37 on the European Hot 100 Singles chart.
 In mainland Europe, it managed to chart in the top twenty in Finland, the Flanders region of Belgium as well as in Switzerland, reaching number 11 in the former.